MiG Fighters From Another Place

-Since the Korean War of the early 1950s, the aircraft designation ‘MiG’ has a had powerful association to many Westerners: MiGs were fast, agile and hostile fighter planes flown by dastardly communists — and they were shrouded in mystery.
+Following the Korean War of the early 1950s, the aircraft designation ‘MiG’ had a powerful association to many Westerners: MiGs were fast, agile and hostile fighter planes flown by dastardly communists — and they were shrouded in mystery.
 Whereas Western fighter designs were publicly promoted years before their first flight, new Russian MiGs were revealed in blurry photos from spy satellites, as if from nowhere in formations over parades in Moscow or eviscerating NATO opponents in exciting artist’s impressions released by the US Department of Defense.
 They were perceived as deadly and mysterious, and this was convenient for Western propaganda purposes.
 The MiG mystique naturally inspired a raft of fictional aircraft waiting to be blown from the sky by heroic Americans.
 Here are some of the fictional MiGs that appeared in books, TV shows and films in the late 20th century.

 Gerry and Slyvia Anderson created a series of British television puppet shows from the 1960s, including Joe 90.
 Joe 90 took place in the future — or rather what was the future, as it was set in the 2010s.
 It was about a nine-year-old boy who could essentially Google things with his mind, which is not too far off Googling it with your fingers but this was 1968, so meant he was employed by the World Intelligence Network (WIN) as its ‘Most Special Agent’.
 The shows had a boyish obsession with fantastical vehicles, many of which were informed by Gerry’s personal love and great knowledge of real-world machines.
 The first episode of Joe 90 featured the MiG-242.
 This model was extremely futuristic for 1968, but was clearly a chimera of contemporary aircraft.
 The MiG-242 had twin outboard-mounted tails, variable geometry wings and was launched from a pivoting platform for near-zero runway length launches.